-So in these testing times, what can be done to safeguard information while allowing flexible working patterns and effective collaboration over the internet?
+So in these testing times, how does an organisation go about safeguarding data while allowing flexible working patterns and effective collaboration over the internet?

 End-to-end encryption is the first rule, ensuring uninterrupted protection of any data travelling between two parties.
 This involves the originating party encrypting data to be readable only by the intended recipient, with no involvement in the encryption by third parties.
 This prevents intermediaries such as internet providers or application service providers from accessing confidential communications.

 Typical server-based communications systems, such as Dropbox, Google Drive, Talk, Yahoo Messenger and, of course, Facebook, can only guarantee protection of exchanges between clients and servers, not between the communicating parties themselves.
 Some systems that normally offer end-to-end encryption, for example Skype, have been discovered to contain a ‘back door’, which causes negotiation of the encryption key between the communicating parties to be subverted – letting anybody read the contents of the communication.

 Full security is achievable however, using expertise from clued-up data holding and information security services companies who use industry-leading encryption, robust procedures, and security controls.
 Clients’ data should be encrypted both in transit and at rest, with the service company’s portal able to ensure that only the client’s account can access stored data.